ArturoAHR/wiki-feats/README.md

 # Wiki Feats

-WikiFeats is a web app delivering Wikipedia's Featured Content.
+WikiFeats is a web app that delivers Wikipedia's Featured Contents.

 ## Technical Stack